fltltswati/fltltswati.github.io/README.txt

 Hi, I am Flight Lieutenant Swati (Retd) and this is my first time hosting my own personal website.
-Check it out and feel free to get connected!
+Check it out and feel free to connect!
 Thank you html5up.net for such cool template. :)